University of Liverpool: Campus and facilities

-The university is mainly based around a single urban campus approximately five minutes' walk from Liverpool City Centre, at the top of Brownlow Hill and Mount Pleasant.
-Occupying 100 acres, it contains 192 non-residential buildings that house 69 lecture theatres, 114 teaching areas and research facilities.
+The university is mainly based around a single urban campus approximately five minutes walk from Liverpool City Centre, at the top of Brownlow Hill and Mount Pleasant.
+Occupying 100 acres, it contains 192 non-residential buildings that house 69 lecture theatres, 114 teaching areas, and research facilities.

 The main site is divided into three faculties: Health and Life Sciences; Humanities and Social Sciences; and Science and Engineering.
 The Veterinary Teaching Hospital (Leahurst) and Ness Botanical Gardens are based on the Wirral Peninsula.
 There was formerly a marine biology research station at Port Erin on the Isle of Man until it closed in 2006.

-Fifty-one residential buildings, on or near the campus, provide 3,385 rooms for students, on a catered or self-catering basis.
+Fifty-one residential buildings, on or near the campus, provide 3,385 rooms for students, on a catered or self-catered basis.
 The centrepiece of the campus remains the university's original red brick building, the Victoria Building.
-Opened in 1892, it has recently been restored as the Victoria Gallery and Museum, complete with cafe and activities for school visits Victoria Gallery and Museum, University of Liverpool.
+Opened in 1892, it was restored in 2008 as the Victoria Gallery and Museum, completed with a café and activities for school visits.

 In 2011 the university made a commitment to invest £660m into the 'Student Experience', £250m of which will reportedly be spent on Student Accommodation.
 Announced so far have been two large On-Campus halls of residences (the first of which, Vine Court, opened September 2012), new Veterinary Science facilities, and a £10m refurbishment of the Liverpool Guild of Students.
 New Central Teaching Laboratories for physics, earth sciences, chemistry and archaeology were opened in autumn 2012.

-In 2013, the University of Liverpool opened a satellite campus in Finsbury Square in London, offering a range of professionally focussed masters programmes.
+In 2013, the University of Liverpool opened a satellite campus in Finsbury Square in London, offering a range of professionally focused masters programmes.

 Central Teaching Hub

-The Central Teaching Hub is a large multi-use building that houses a recently refurbished Lecture Theatre Block (LTB) and teaching facilities (Central Teaching Labs, CTL) for the Departments of Chemistry, Physics and Environmental Sciences, within the university's Central City Centre Campus.
+The Central Teaching Hub is a large multi-use building that houses a recently refurbished Lecture Theatre Block (LTB) and teaching facilities (Central Teaching Labs, CTL) for the Departments of Chemistry and Physics and the School of Environmental Sciences, within the university's Central City Centre Campus.
 It was completed and officially opened in September 2012 with an estimated project cost of £23m.
 The main building, the 'Central Teaching Laboratory', is built around a large atrium and houses seven separate laboratories that can accommodate 1,600 students at a time.
-A flexible teaching space, computing centre, multi-departmental teaching spaces and communal work spaces can also be found inside.
+A flexible teaching space, computing centre, multi-departmental teaching spaces, and communal workspaces can also be found inside.
 The adjoining University Lecture Block building contains four lecture rooms and further social spaces.